powercodeacademy/displaying-has-many-through-rails-lab/README.md

 - Create an `Appointment#show` page that shows the date, time, patient, and doctor for that particular appointment.
 Note that there should NOT be an `Appointment#index` page –– we don't want to have all of the appointments on display for anyone to see.

-We've provided a seed file so you can have some data to play around with –– run `rake db:seed` once your migrations and models are complete.
+We've provided a seed file so you can have some data to play around with –– run `bin/rails db:seed` once your migrations and models are complete.